 The Company is committed to the circulation of relevant materials to Directors in a timely manner to facilitate Directors’ participation in the Board discussions on a fully-informed basis.

-On Settlement, the Board will consist of three Directors two of whom will be non-executive Directors of whom none are considered independent.
-The Board considers the proposed balance of skills and expertise is appropriate for the Company for its currently planned level of activity.
+The Board consists of three Directors two of whom are non-executive Directors of whom none are considered independent.
+The Board considers the proposed balance of skills and expertise is appropriate for the Company for its current level of activity.

 To assist the Board in evaluating the appropriateness of the Board’s mix of qualifications, experience and expertise, the Board will maintain a Board Skills Matrix.

 The Board undertakes appropriate checks before appointing a person as a Director or putting forward to Shareholders a candidate for election as a Director.

 The Board ensures that Shareholders are provided with all material information in the Board’s possession relevant to a decision on whether or not to elect or re-elect a Director.

 The Company shall develop and implement a formal induction program for Directors which allows new directors to participate fully and actively in Board decision-making at the earliest opportunity, and enable new Directors to gain an understanding of the Company’s policies and procedures.

 The Board’s collective experience will enable accurate identification of the principal risks that may affect the Company’s business.
 Key operational risks and their management will be recurring items for deliberation at Board meetings.

 The Board is committed to the establishment and maintenance of appropriate ethical standards.